rixx/books.rixx.de/data/reviews/liselotte-welskopf-henrich/harka/index.md

   date_added: '2015-07-03'
 related_books:
 - book: ralf-isau/das-jahrhundertkind
-  text: A completely different story, but one that also follows its protagonist from childhood to old age over several books.
+  text: A completely different story, but one that also follows its protagonist from
+    childhood to old age over several books.
 - book: liselotte-welskopf-henrich/der-weg-in-die-verbannung
   text: The next book in the series.
 review:
   date_read:
   - 2003-07-01
-  did_not_finish: false
   rating: 5
 ---

 This series … weirdly enough, I wouldn't say that it has had a huge influence on me, despite being one of my favourites at the time.
 And the first part was my favourite among the series (once I got to read it – my introduction was a shortened mashup of volumes 4-6, if I recall correctly).
 Seeing the young Harka encounter hardship and deal with it with